Somedude5/The-Sound-of-Silence/README.md

 ## Known Issues

 - Pausing during a fade-in may restart the fade from the beginning
-- native Foundry playlist button overflow issue which pushes the buttons off the UI if the name is too long
+- native Foundry playlist button overflow issue which pushes the buttons off the UI if the name is too long (V1.0.0 only)

 ## License